 Besides housing rehab, city CDBG funds are used for a wide variety of non-housing activities, as permitted by federal regulations.
 For instance, CDBG funds can be used to purchase fire and safety equipment for the city, improve parks and other public facilities, or to support city code enforcement efforts.
 In addition, Non-profit organizations providing social services predominantly to low- and moderate-income residents of Vineland are also eligible to apply for support from the CDBG Program.
 Funds are limited and demand is great, but eligible new applicants are welcome.
 Applications are reviewed by staff in conjunction with the Community Development Advisory Committee.

 Applications are considered annually.
 An invitation to apply is sent each year, typically in January, to organizations that have received funding previously or have asked to receive an application.
 To be added to the list of organizations being invited to apply, please send your request and contact information to the Director of Community Development.

 Under the HOME program, all funds must be used to either preserve or create affordable housing units.
-The Community Development Program assists local non-profits, including those that have been designated as Community Housing Development Organizations (CHDOs), with affordable housing development in Vineland, Millville and Bridgeton.
+The Division can assist local non-profits such as Habitat For Humanity that have been designated as Community Housing Development Organizations with funding and other support.

-The Community Development Program often receives calls for types of assistance that the program does not directly provide.
-In those cases, it is the aim of the program to help residents find the assistance they need by referring them to the appropriate entity, whether another department in the City or to Cumberland County government or to private non-profits or elsewhere.
-The ability to provide timely, accurate information requires CDP to network with other assistance providers.
-Contact the CDP office at
+The Division often receives calls for types of assistance that the program does not directly provide.
+In these cases, we try to help residents find the assistance they need by referring them to the appropriate entity, whether it is another city department, Cumberland County government, private non-profits, or elsewhere.
+The ability to provide timely, accurate information requires Division staff to network with other assistance providers.
+Contact our office at 856-794-4077.